PatrickHechler/SoundFilters/README.md

 Sound Filters is a small minecraft mod that adds reverb to caves and mutes sounds when you're underwater or when the sound source is behind a wall.

 If you want to contribute to Sound Filters (for instance update it to a new version of MC, or fix a bug), send up a PR and I'll review it as soon as I can. =)

+For a list of modifications compare the [original](https://github.com/Tmtravlr/SoundFilters/tree/1.12) and the [forked](https://github.com/PatrickHechler/SoundFilters) repositories